itsme-sultan/90DaysOfDevOps/2026/day-28/day-28-notes.md

 Answer these from memory (no Googling).
 Then verify your answers:

 1. What does `chmod 755 script.sh` do?
-   - It will change file permission and will give rwx (read,write,execute)  access to the user and rx (read,execute) access to the group and other user.
+   - It will change file permission and will give rwx (read,write,execute)  access to the owner and rx (read,execute) access to the group and other user.

 2. What is the difference between a process and a service?
      - Process : any running stance of the program
      - Service : a service is a background process

 3. How do you find which process is using port 8080?
    - Run to find process:  `netstat -tulnp |grep 8080`